Lylio/java-archive/README.md

 # General Java Practice
-Various Java programs demonstrating a range of techniques.
+Various Java programs demonstrating a range of techniques, from beinner to intermediate.